 Who Manages AAMI ST108 Compliance in Your Facility?

 AAMI ST108 indicates that the medical device processing water quality requirements should be managed by the same team that oversees the water management program (WMP) required by Joint Commission Standard EC.02.05.02, ACHC 07.02.06, and CMS QSO17-30.
-ST108 suggests that the team include a senior leader (“executive sponsor”), water treatment specialist, and personnel from facilities engineering, infection prevention, medical device processing, clinical engineering, and surgery.
+ST108 suggests that the team include:

 What testing is required by AAMI ST108?